TCMI: a non-parametric mutual-dependence estimator for multivariate continuous distributions: Experiments

 \subsection{Case study on real-world data}

-Next, we study selected real-world data sets from KEEL and UCI Machine Learning Repository \cite{Alcala-FdezSanchezEtAl:2009,Alcala-FdezFernandezEtAl:2011,DuaGraff:2017}, and highlight TCMI for one, not restricted to, typical application of the materials science community, namely crystal-structure predictions of octet-binary compound semiconductors \cite{GhiringhelliVybiralEtAl:2015,GhiringhelliVybiralEtAl:2017}.
+Next, we study selected real-world data sets from KEEL and UCI Machine Learning Repository \citep{Alcala-FdezSanchezEtAl:2009,Alcala-FdezFernandezEtAl:2011,DuaGraff:2017}, and highlight TCMI for one, not restricted to, typical application of the materials-science community, namely the crystal-structure prediction of octet-binary compound semiconductors \citep{GhiringhelliVybiralEtAl:2015,GhiringhelliVybiralEtAl:2017}.